AaronGullickson/lab_project/README.md

 For this project, we are going to look at two theories about how the macro-level demographic context of a city might affect the level of racial inequality in that city.

-Blalock (1967) argued that as the size of a minority group increases, it represents a greater perceived threat to the economic and political hegemony of the majority group, and will lead to greater efforts by the majority group to control and limit minority groups in order to maintain their power.
-Blalock's theory has been tested in many different ways.
-Most commonly, scholars look at the association between the relative size of a minority population and the level of racial inequality in an area (e.g. city, state).
-Numerous studies using this approach have shown that racial inequality between blacks and whites is higher in areas with a relatively larger black population (Beggs 1997; Blalock 1957; Burr et. al. 1991; Cohen 1998; Frisbie and Neidert 1977;  McCall 2001; Tienda and Lii 1987; Tomaskovic-Devey and Roscigno 1996).
+Blalock (1967) argued that as the relative size of a minority group increases, it represents a greater perceived threat to the economic and political hegemony of the majority group, and will lead to greater efforts by the majority group to control and limit minority groups in order to maintain their power.
 On the other hand, Massey and Denton (1993) have argued that racial segregation is the "linchpin" of racial inequality in the US, because it concentrates disadvantage in minority neighborhoods and segregates the social networks that provide important access to resources.

 ### Our Project

-We are going to test out Blalock's theory by looking at the association between percent black in a city and the difference in [Duncan's Socioeconomic Index](https://usa.ipums.org/usa-action/variables/SEI#description_section) (SEI) between whites and blacks in a city.
+We are going to test out Blalock's theory by looking at the association between percent black in a city and the difference in [Duncan's Socioeconomic Index](https://usa.ipums.org/usa-action/variables/SEI#description_section) (SEI) between whites and blacks in that city.
 To test Massey and Denton's theory, we will also examine the association between the black/white dissimilarity index (a measure of segregation) and this same racial difference in SEI.
 SEI is a composite measure that assigns a score to a person's occupation based on a combination of the average income earned in that occupation and the average education of individuals who hold that occupation.
 It is the most well-known measure in a family of occupational scoring techniques common to stratification research, although there is [considerable debate](https://usa.ipums.org/usa/chapter4/sei_note.shtml) on their usefulness.

 #### Data Sources

-For data, we will use the 2015 American Community Survey (ACS).
+We will use two primary data sources to construct our analytical dataset. first, we will use [Social Explorer](https://socialexplorer.com) to download census tract data for the entire US based on American Community Survey (ACS) data from 2012-2016.
 The ACS is an annual 1% survey of the American population conducted by the US Census Bureau that collects a variety of demographic information.
-We will be downloading the ACS extract that we want from the [Integrated Public Use Microdata Series](https://usa.ipums.org/usa/) (IPUMS) at the Minnesota Population Center.
-The IPUMS is a great resource.
-The staff at IPUMS have compiled microdata samples of each US Census going back to 1850, as well as the recent ACS samples.
-They have cleaned these files and constructed a variety of variables that are consistently coded across multiple years of the Census in order to allow easier historical comparison.
-They also have full count data of some historical census data, and they have an international section where they are compiling data on census data from a variety of other countries.

-We will also use aggregate census tract data to create some additional state-level measures and the dissimilarity index.
-This data is already provided in the repository
+Ultimately, we want data at the level of metropolitan statistical areas (i.e. cities).
+However, we need data at the tract level within cities in order to calculate the dissimilarity index of segregation.
+Therefore we will just download tract data and ultimately aggregate this up to the level of metropolitan areas.

+Unfortunately, the census bureau does not publish aggregate data that will give us the mean difference in SEI between whites and blacks in a metropolitan area.
+In order to get this number, we will need to download the individual-level ACS data from 2014 and calculate the difference ourselves.
+We will be downloading the ACS extract from the [Integrated Public Use Microdata Series](https://usa.ipums.org/usa/) (IPUMS) at the Minnesota Population Center.
+Unfortunately, for reasons of confidentiality the metropolitan area of respondents is only available in larger metropolitan areas, so our analysis will be limited to the largest 150-200 cities in the US.

 #### Overall Plan

 We will develop this project over multiple exercises.
 Here is an overview of the individual assignments that we will complete for the project:

-1. Create a data extract from IPUMS, download, and read it in to R.
+1. Create the necessary data extracts from Social Explorer and IPUMS and read this data into R.
-2. Recode the individual-level IPUMS data to get the necessary variables and subsets.
+2. Clean, recode, and aggregate the data up to the metro-level area.
-3. Aggregate individual-level and tract data to the state level and merge.
+3. Merge the dataset from social explorer with the dataset from IPUMS.
-4. Calculate the dissimilarity index for each state and merge this into the state data from (3).
+4. Calculate the dissimilarity index for each metro area and merge this into the data from (3).
+We now have a final analytical dataset.
-5. Conduct the analysis on the full state level data, and write up a report of your analysis in R Markdown with tables and figures.
+5. Conduct the analysis on the analytical dataset, and write up a report of your analysis in R Markdown with tables and figures.

-Further instructions for each of these assignments are detailed below.
+Further instructions for each of these assignments are provided below.

 #### Tagging Releases for Assignment Completion